Catherine Jacob (actress): 1998–2011: Television and festivals

 In 2004, she was in The First Time I Turned Twenty by Lorraine Lévy, with Marilou Berry, Serge Riaboukine, Pierre Arditi, Raphaël Personnaz and Michel Vuillermoz.
-The movie was presented to the San Francisco Jewish Film Festival, the San Diego Jewish Film Festival and the Women Make Waves Festival.
-She had a role in the animated short La Méthode Bourchnikov with Lorànt Deutsch, Dieudonné M'bala M'bala and Daniel Prévost.
-The short was presented to the Clermont-Ferrand International Short Film Festival, the CFC Worldwide Short Film Festival and several others.
+The movie was presented at the San Francisco Jewish Film Festival, the San Diego Jewish Film Festival and the Women Make Waves Festival.
+She had a role in the animated short La Méthode Bourchnikov with Lorànt Deutsch, Dieudonné and Daniel Prévost.
+The short was presented at the Clermont-Ferrand International Short Film Festival, the CFC Worldwide Short Film Festival and several others.
 It was nominated for the César Award for Best Short Film.
-She have the leading role in the third and last of the TV movies Qui mange quand ?, directed by Jean-Paul Lilienfeld.
+She had the leading role in the third and last of the "Qui mange...?" series of TV movies entitled Qui mange quand ?, directed by Jean-Paul Lilienfeld.
 She also starred in the TV movie Joe Pollox et les mauvais esprits with Pascal Légitimus and Laurent Lafitte and in the TV miniseries Colette, une femme libre directed by Nadine Trintignant, with Marie Trintignant and Lambert Wilson.
-She began a new TV series, Clara et associés directed by Gérard Marx, with François Berléand and Antoine Duléry.
+She began a new TV series, Clara et associés, directed by Gérard Marx, with François Berléand and Antoine Duléry.

 In 2005, she starred in Quartier V.I.P. by Laurent Firode, with Johnny Hallyday, Pascal Légitimus, Valeria Bruni Tedeschi, François Berléand and Jean-Claude Brialy.
 She had roles in three TV movies: Une vie by Élisabeth Rappeneau, with Wladimir Yordanoff and Barbara Schulz, Louise, with Huguette Oligny and Désiré Landru with Patrick Timsit and Danièle Lebrun.
-She also appeared in one episode of the TV series Vénus & Apollon with Zinedine Soualem and Maria de Medeiros.
-She was a member of the jury of the 16th Valenciennes Film Festival and she was invited to the Marrakech International Film Festival.
+She also appeared in an episode of the TV series Vénus & Apollon with Zinedine Soualem and Maria de Medeiros.
+She was a member of the jury of the 16th Valenciennes Film Festival. and she was invited to the Marrakech International Film Festival.

 In 2006, she was in Dikkenek with Jean-Luc Couchard, Dominique Pinon, Marion Cotillard, Mélanie Laurent, Jérémie Renier, Florence Foresti and François Damiens and in Les Aristos by Charlotte de Turckheim, with Jacques Weber, Urbain Cancelier, Armelle, Victoria Abril and Rossy de Palma.
 She starred in four TV movies: Comment lui dire by Laurent Firode, Mes parents chéris with Adriana Asti and Michel Aumont, L'enfant d'une autre with Arly Jover and Olivier Marchal and Le Soldat rose with Matthieu Chedid, Louis Chedid, Alain Souchon, Vanessa Paradis and Francis Cabrel.
 She also appeared in the TV miniseries Le Cri with Francis Renaud, Jacques Bonnaffé, Dominique Blanc, Yolande Moreau and François Morel.
 She was a member of the jury of the 20th Cabourg Film Festival.